 What it is: The goal of responsive design is to create websites that automatically adjust to a visitor's device.

 Why it matters: Responsive design ensures that your website looks great and functions well on screens of all sizes.
 And it's easier to maintain than a separate mobile site.
-Learn more about the pros and cons of responsive design and separate mobile sites.

 What it is: A template is a predesigned website.
 Unlike a custom website, which is created just for you, a template allows you to add your content to a predetermined design.